 Adults make salvation complicated.
 Children, meanwhile, easily understand and accept salvation through faith in Jesus Christ.
 They believe that he forgives their sins.
 Scripture about children makes it clear that God cherishes little ones and has a purpose and plan for each of their lives.

 Consider this: About 80% to 85% of all Christians are saved between the ages of 4 and 14.
 So the question isn’t whether children can be saved.
 The question really is why aren’t we focusing on evangelizing children.
-And how can Scripture about children play a role in our outreach efforts?
+And how can children’s Bible verses play a role in our outreach efforts?

-What other Scripture about children do you share with kids and parents?
-Share the verses in the comments below!
+What other children’s Bible verses do you share with kids and parents?
+Let your colleagues know in the comments below!